simonw/git-history/README.md

 from git_history.utils import RESERVED cog.out("Note that ")
 cog.out(", ".join("`{}`".format(r) for r in RESERVED))
-cog.out(" are considered column names for the purposes of this tool.")
+cog.out(" are considered reserved column names for the purposes of this tool.")
 ]]] -->
 Note that `_id`, `_item_full_hash`, `_item`, `_item_id`, `_version`, `_commit`, `_item_id`, `rowid` are considered column names for the purposes of this tool.
 <!-- [[[end]]] -->